ErikBrorsson/MVDet/eriks_readme.md

 ## General
 - [ ] Plot perspective view foot/head predictions on target data in all cameras (not just one as is done now)
 - [ ] Investigate what component leads to poor generalization (perspective view feature extraction or BEV detection head)
-  - [ ] Do NMS on perspective view predictions
-  - [ ] Transform perspective view predictins to 3D
+  - [x] Transform perspective view predictins to 3D
+  - [x] Do NMS on in bev
-  - [ ] on target domain: compare bev detections with transformed perspective view detections
+  - [x] on target domain: compare bev detections with transformed perspective view detections
+  - [ ] draw some conclusion (is the perspective view preds in bev better than those of the bev head?
+Why/why not?)

 ### implement EMA teacher

-- [ ] EMA teacher
+- [x] EMA teacher
   - [x] implement
-  - [ ] test ema teacher (train only on supervised and simply keep an EMA teacher on the side.
+  - [x] test ema teacher (train only on supervised and simply keep an EMA teacher on the side.
 Then test the EMA teacher after training's finished.)